carter-yagemann/ARCUS/docs/perf.md

 * `regs.json` - Contains the starting values for CPU registers.
 * `state.json` - Contains the starting values (concrete or symbolic, depending on the options given to `tracer.py`) of command line arguments and environment variables.
-* `trace.griffin.gz` - The Intel PT trace, in GRIFFIN format, gzip compressed.
+* `trace.perf.gz` or `trace.griffin.gz` - The Intel PT trace, gzip compressed.
+Exact contents depends on which tracing interface was used.

 ## File Symbolization